 Aloe vera is not a fast-acting laxative; it may take a couple of days of taking it to notice effects.
 Start off with a dose of 2oz per day and gradually work up to 8oz.
 Use pure aloe vera juice which is meant for internal use.

 Cascara Sagrada (Rhamnus purshiana)

-Cascara Sagrada is for short-term use only (up to one week).
+Cascara sagrada is for short-term use only (up to one week).
 It may cause abdominal cramping, and when overused leads to bowel dependency.
-Do not use Cascara Sagrada is you have an inflammatory bowel disorder, appendicitis, intestinal blockages, or chronic stomach pain.
-It is recommended to take a cascara sagrada in capsule form for a more controlled dose.
+Do not use Cascara sagrada is you have an inflammatory bowel disorder, appendicitis, intestinal blockages, or chronic stomach pain.
+It is recommended to take cascara sagrada in capsule form for a more controlled dose.